yuanluo2/gif_splitter/README.md

 # gif_splitter
-gif_splitter tool written in C++, based on giflib and CImg library.
+gif_splitter tool written in C++17, based on giflib and CImg library.